 - People are changing how they use their money.

-- Independent local 3PLs are crushing them on price and service.
+- Independent local 3PLs (like ZFN) are crushing them on price and service.

 - It's costing more money to get products to their destinations.